amrabobakrr/AdvancedBlog/README.md

 #  My Advanced Blog

 This is a simple front-end blog layout built with HTML and CSS.
-It includes a header, multiple blog posts, sidebars, a contact form, and a scroll-to-top button powered by inline JavaScript.

 #  Project Structure